KBVE/kbve.com/src/pages/tools/utility/_core/util_menu.md

   - The id will be a generic count, status would be a boolean, title / description of the link, href being the location, icon representing how it looks, target being new tab and tags.
   - Status would default to false?
 Allowing anyone to enable via a git edit.

+- 11/7/2022 - Menu JSON Configuration

+  - Okay we could create a collection of menu items, placed under _menu, and then assign the locations for the menu via tags?
+Thus the final jsons would parse through the menus and enable them for the certain areas based upon the tags?
+Hmmm.
+This might be still be a work in progress but I think it makes sense for now.